junotaugusto/junotaugusto/README.md

 ### Hi there 👋, my name is Junot
 #### French name, but that's it..
 ![French name, but that's it..;)](https://media.discordapp.net/attachments/1071928370213957644/1072127707195899934/banner.png?width=1080&height=441)

+## Priorities...
+✝️ The Lord 👨‍👩‍👦‍👦 Family 🖥 Work

+## Some things i like...
+ 👉 JS 🖍 HTML 😎 CSS 🐍 PYTHON 🖌 Writing 🍕 Pizza

+## What's Up?
+- 📻 I’m currently working on a brazilian web radio as a journalist.
+Here's the link: https://almalondrina.com.br/
-I graduated in Journalism since 2006.
+- 💻 I graduated in Journalism  in 2006.
 Currently, I am studying Software Engineering because I am passionate about technology!

-## Some skills
-- 👉 JS
-- 🖍 HTML
-- 😎 CSS
-- 🐍 PYTHONSkills: JS / HTML / CSS / PYTHON

-- 💻 I’m currently working on a brazilian web radio as a journalist.
-Here's the link: https://almalondrina.com.br/
+## Where am i?
-- 📫 How to reach me: junotpcordeiro@gmail.com
+- 📫 reach me at junotpcordeiro@gmail.com

 ## Enjoy the ride!